Riding In Cars With Dogs [How To Train Your Dog To Ride Safely In The Car]

 Lastly, never ever ride with your pup in your lap.
 In the event of an accident, the force in which your airbag deploys will seriously injure your dog.
 And the force in which your dog will be rocketed into your body by the airbag will seriously injure you.

-So do both of you a favor and enjoy riding in cars with dogs with them safely secured in the backseat of your vehicle.
+So do both of you a favor and enjoy riding in cars with dogs with them safely secured in the backseat.